MichaelCurrin/dev-cheatsheets/cheatsheets/shell/grep/extended.md

 ---
 title: Extended
-description: About using extended grep matching
+description: About using grep's extended matching
 ---

 ## About